ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-search-faq.md

 ### Are all actions from my current page discoverable in Tell Me?

-Ne.
+Č..
 Actions in parts, such as the Sales Lines part or FactBoxes, are not displayed in Tell Me.

 ### Are the results in Tell Me filtered by permissions?